ymzhang-cs/RandGen/README.md

 ### Public Service

-Every visitor is allowed to generate random numbers in a special range.
+Every visitor is allowed to generate a set of random numbers in a special range.
 All the generations will be stored in a database and visible to all visitors.
-Users can choose the nickname they want to be recorded.
+Users can choose the nickname they want to be recorded as.

 Every **Entry** will be stored with these info: